jasonwong-lab/smk_sv/README.md

 1. **Ensure you have clonned this repo and navigated to the directory `workflow`.**

+   Note:
-   Note: All steps below should be followed after you are in the `workflow` dir.
+      - Follow all steps below after you are in the `workflow` dir.
+      - Uncomment all rules in the `Snakefile`.

 2. **Build a `apptainer` sandbox**: